28 Nov SOUTHERN BROWN BANDICOOT

 Often confused with rodents, bandicoots are small, omnivorous marsupials.
-They are about the size of a rabbit, and have a pointy snout, humped back, thin tail and large hind feet.
-The largest of the bandicoots, the Southern brown bandicoot was once widespread along the coast of Northern NSW, QLD, NT and the tip of Western Australia, however, like many other Australian marsupials, bandicoots have undergone several species extinctions since European settlement because of land clearing and the introduction of feral predators (including foxes, dogs and cats).
+They are about the size of a rabbit and have a pointy snout, humped back, thin tail and large hind feet.
+The largest of the bandicoots, the Southern brown bandicoot was once widespread along the coast of Northern New South Wales, Queensland, Northern Territory and the tip of Western Australia.
+However, like many other Australian marsupials, bandicoots have undergone several species extinctions since European settlement because of land clearing and the introduction of feral predators, including foxes, dogs and cats.
 Of the estimated 12 bandicoot species once present prior to colonisation on the continent, approximately half are now either extinct or threatened.

 The Southern brown bandicoot is an ecological engineer.
 It helps aerate soil and leaf litter assisting in natural litter breakdown, penetration of seedlings, organic mixing and thus improving nutrient availability for plants.
 These animals also help spread fungi through the ecosystem, which assist plants to increase nutrient absorption.